RedParrotBerkeley/presidential_debate_app/README.md

 ## Decrypting the API Key

-To decrypt the API key, follow these steps:
+To decrypt the API key on Windows, follow these steps:

 1. Ensure you have OpenSSL installed on your system.
 If not, download and install it from [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html).